 - extend the boundaries of medical knowledge through research and share this knowledge with patients and colleagues, locally, nationally and internationally.

-The ANU Medical School is supported by the Canberra Hospital (Canberra Health Services), Calvary Health Care, several regional hospitals and numerous general practices in the ACT and neighbouring regions of NSW.
+The ANU medical program is supported by the Canberra Hospital (Canberra Health Services), Calvary Health Care, several regional hospitals and numerous general practices in the ACT and neighbouring regions of NSW.

-Teaching staff of the ANU Medical School include leading researchers from the ANU College of Health and Medicine, ACT Health Directorate and clinical academics from our healthcare partners.
+Teaching staff of the medical program include leading researchers from the ANU College of Health and Medicine, ACT Health Directorate and clinical academics from our healthcare partners.